AimerGDiaz/Codes_Repository/MaizeTSS_CAGE/README.md

 The present folder has the code necessary to generate BSGenome R package for maize B73 AGPv3, v4 and v5, adiddtionaly for Mo17 Cau v1.0, starting from the fasta sequence, transforming to 2bit format and forging R BSgenome package.

-The BSGenome R packges output of this initial parte are available at [EGlab BSGenome maize repository] (https://drive.google.com/drive/folders/1DimXX0S9Z2oloCKQiRCNk0j-YMMEvI1k?usp=sharing)
+The BSGenome R packges output of this initial part are available at [EGlab BSGenome maize repository] (https://drive.google.com/drive/folders/1DimXX0S9Z2oloCKQiRCNk0j-YMMEvI1k?usp=sharing)

 ### Notes Package forging